Hoyasumii/avengers-endgame/README.md

 NATASHA ROMANOFF: Only to make conversation.

 SCOTT LANG: Alright.
-So... five years ago, right before Thanos, I was in
+So... five years ago, right before Thanos, I was in a